The Empress

 Description and Symbology

-It also leads to an important distinction between the male and feminine archetype powers.
-The male Gods may promise power and wealth but the Goddesses hold the key to the most powerful boons of all: birth, growth and immortality.
-The Eleusinian mysteries (a set of beliefs based around Demeter-Persephone) expanded on this.
+This highlights a vital distinction between male and feminine archetypal powers.
+Male gods may promise power and wealth, but the Goddesses hold the keys to the most profound boons of all: birth, growth, and immortality.
+The Eleusinian Mysteries (a set of beliefs based around Demeter and Persephone) expanded heavily on this.
+We know very little about the Eleusinian Mysteries, as writing about them was punishable by death.
+However, we suspect they used the corn sheaf and seed as metaphors for:

 Empress Symbol